-On April 21, 2022, the Consolidated Uranium, through its wholly owned Subsidiary, CUR Australia Pty Ltd ("CUR Australia"), completed the acquisition (the "Milo Transaction") of a 100% undivided interest in the Milo uranium, copper, gold, and rare earth project (the "Milo Project") pursuant to a sale and purchase agreement dated November 10, 2021 between the Company, CUR Australia and Isa Brightlands Pty Ltd, a wholly owned subsidiary of GBM Resources ("GBM").
+On April 21, 2022, Consolidated Uranium, through its wholly owned Subsidiary, CUR Australia Pty Ltd ("CUR Australia"), completed the acquisition (the "Milo Transaction") of a 100% undivided interest in the Milo Project pursuant to a sale and purchase agreement dated November 10, 2021 between the Company, CUR Australia and Isa Brightlands Pty Ltd, a wholly owned subsidiary of GBM Resources ("GBM").
 The Milo Project consists of Exploration Permit - Minerals (EPM) 14416, which includes 20 sub blocks or approximately 34 square km located within The Mt Isa Inlier, approximately 40 km west of Cloncurry in Northwestern Queensland, Australia.
-In connection with closing of the Milo Transaction, CUR issued 750,000 CUR Shares to GBM and assumed GBM's obligations pursuant to an existing 2% net smelter returns royalty on the value of gold or other mineral derived from ore produced from the Milo Project, payable to Newcrest Mining Limited.
+In connection with closing of the Milo Transaction, CUR issued 750,000 CUR Shares to GBM and assumed GBM's obligations pursuant to an existing 2% NSR royalty on the value of gold or other mineral derived from ore produced from the Milo Project, payable to Newcrest Mining Limited.